 while severe showed neither redness nor swelling nor suppuration, and provided

 How long had I been unconscious?
-I realized with horror that my modesty
+I realized with horror

-but it was far from my greatest concern.
+certainly an embarrassment, but it was far from my greatest concern.

-Suddenly a tight packet of leaves plopped down on the opposite side
+Suddenly a tight packet of leaves plopped down on the

-a loincloth of sorts, really just a short animal skin
+were covered with a loincloth of sorts, really just a short animal skin

 tied at the waist covering the front of him, with what appeared as the

 wooden hilt of a large weapon protruding across his taut, rippling belly.

 His long legs were exquisitely muscled, as were his buttocks, and even

 obvious strength.
 As he came close and squatted unselfconsciously beside

 me, I thought that the sinuous toes, flexible and as powerful as fingers,

 were much like an ape’s—good for climbing.

 He held my gaze, seeming pleased at the clarity he saw

 “Tarzan,” he uttered with great certainty.

 All right, I thought, he is not an imbecile.
-We have simply not learned
+We have simply

-lightly with my right hand.
+of my chest lightly with my right hand.

 “Jane,” I said and nodded my head, smiling.
 I touched

 His expression was at first quizzical.
 Then he smiled.

 He tapped my chest lightly.
 “Jane,” he said.
 Then he tapped his own.
 “Tarzan.”

-I returned the smile to encourage him, though to be honest, my smile
+I returned the smile to encourage him, though to be honest,

+creature.
 No, I corrected myself.
 Not a creature.
 A man.

 And a beautiful one at that.

 I lay still and quiet as he opened the banana leaf he

 had tied up with thin vine and revealed inside it wood mold and nuts, and

-He first applied the delicate fuzz to my wound, and the moist paste
+He first applied the delicate fuzz to my wound, and the

+the hard handle.
 He offered the nut meat to me in the palm of his hand.

 Yet I did not take or eat them.
 I was staring hard at the blade.